bosborne/nyackcommunitygarden/garden-rules/index.md

 3. One 1⁄2 plot or full plot is allowed per household.

 4. All garden plots must be fully planted by May 31, 2019.
-Unattended garden plots will be re- assigned to persons on the waitng list.
+Unattended garden plots will be re-assigned to persons on the waitng list.

 5. No gardener may transfer his or her plot to another person without permission of the NCG Executive Committee.